uyuni-project/sumaform/README_ADVANCED.md

 ## Evil Minions load generator

-You can deploy an [Evil Minions](https://github.com/moio/evil-minions) host in order to test load performance in your SUSE Manager server.
+You can deploy an [evil-minions](https://github.com/moio/evil-minions) host in order to test load performance in your SUSE Manager server.
 A libvirt example would be:

 ```hcl
 module "evil-minions" {